 The principle of yin and yang teaches us to recognize and appreciate the ebb and flow of contrasting emotions – happiness changes to sadness, excitement to ennui, bravery to cowardice.
 If one does not experience the disappointment of defeat, then one cannot fully appreciate the pride of winning.
 The aim in Buddhism is to understand the cycle of emotions, recognize them as temporary, and strive for balance.
-With all the excitement of the Olympic games, perhaps it’s time to find a little tranquility at Woljeongsa Temple to restore your emotional equilibrium.
+Perhaps it’s time to find a little tranquility at Woljeongsa Temple to restore your emotional equilibrium.

 The entrance to Woljeongsa Temple in Odaesan National Park is a lone weathered gate dwarfed by swaying pine trees.
 For over 1300 years, generations of peace seekers have traversed the path through the multicolored arch, progressively unloading their worldly cares enroute to the temple.
 As you walk beside the rushing stream, allow it to carry away those aggressive, competition-fueled emotions you’ve held onto this week.
 They have served their purpose in the sports arena, but now it’s time to let them go.

 As you approach the second gate, fierce looking guards judge your worthiness as you pass; have you conquered ignorance through wisdom?
-This week’s Olympic Games have been focused on physical superiority – speed, power, agility.
-This second gate reminds you that a gold medal or patriotic pride is a fleeting vanity; greater effort and reward come from serving others, without attachment to the results.
+This second gate reminds you that pride is a fleeting vanity; greater effort and reward come from serving others, without attachment to the results.

 A third and final gate into Buddha’s courtyard requires stepping up and over a threshold, an act that signals you are no longer an individual, but one with Buddha and one with the universe.
-This seems fitting after a week of winners and losers, us against them.
 Enter this spiritual place as a member of the human community.

 Almost all Korean temples follow a similar entrance pattern, with a path winding along a stream and progressing through the three purposeful gates designed to shift your awareness.
 By the time you enter Buddha’s sanctuary, you should be out of your own head and prepared to accept peace and quiet within yourself.